fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > of whose birth, truthfulness, honesty, and purity we were aware;
 > and he called to the Oneness of Allah ,
 > and taught us not to associate anything with Him.
-> “He forbade us the worship of idols;
+> "He forbade us the worship of idols;
 > and he enjoined us to speak the truth,
 > to be faithful to our trusts,
 > to be merciful and to regard the rights of the neighbors and kith and kin;